cbonoz/homechain/README.md

 </pre>

 Sponsors:
-Chainlink: Each property
+Chainlink: Each listed property is deployed as it's own distinct smart contract.
+The smart contract maintains the owner and listing terms, as well as all the payers.
 Ceramic: Distributed mutable data storage for the marketplace metadata.
 Search support.
 IPFS / Filecoin: Store associated files, signature, and proof of ownership (ex: deed/title).
 NFTPort: NFT issuance for the issued real estate backed NFT (minting).
-Unlock protocol: NFT purchase / paywall.
-Once an NFT is uploaded, unlock protocol regulates access via required payment.
+Alchemy

 ### Running the app